Search California Business Entities

 How To Search California Business Entities

-California is home to over 4 million businesses, with millions of business filing and information requests processed annually.
-These include corporations, limited liability companies, limited partnerships, and more.
-The California Secretary of State’s (SOS) office is generally considered one of the most reliable sources for accurate and up-to-date information on business entities in the Golden State.
+California is home to over 4 million businesses, and processes millions of business filing requests annually.
+The businesses include corporations, limited liability companies, limited partnerships, and more.
+The California Secretary of State's (SOS) office is generally considered one of the most reliable sources for accurate and up-to-date information on business entities in the Golden State.

 Accessing the information held by the Secretary of State's office may help verify a company's legitimacy, conduct due diligence before a business transaction, or simply research a potential business partner.